orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 `double-tap to zoom` is always the first native gesture to be muted.

 The tying of knots is JS `event.preventDefault()`.
-If you call `event.preventDefault()` on the `touchend`-events (todo verify that it is enough to preventDefault() on `touchend`), you tell the browser that no native `double-tap to zoom` gesture is called for.
+If you call `event.preventDefault()` on the `touchend`-events, you tell the browser that no native `double-tap to zoom` gesture is called for.
 When so told, the mobile browser do not have to wait 300ms to see if a `double-tap to zoom` is coming and can therefore dispatch the `click` right away.

 If you thought the complexities ended here, you would be.. an optimist.
 The web being web, nothing is as simple as just a list of alternative solutions.
-You have to moderate this list to take into account that no browser supports all the alternatives.
+As no browser supports all the alternative standards, you the web developer must.
 In this case, Safari does not support CSS `touch-action`.
-And Chrome has started to execute some native event handlers such as scroll *before* the app's own event handlers, thus seriously disturbing the JS approach of `e.preventDefault()`.
+And in this case, you often have no need to listen for `touchend`-events and therefore no obvious place to put your `event.preventDefault()` in your web app code.

-Here, in the case of removing `double-tap to zoom`, the remaining solution is workable:
+Thankfully, in the case of resolving the conflict around `double-tap to zoom`, the remaining solution is good:
 1. make a responsive design and
 2. add `<meta name="viewport" width="device-width">` to the html header.
 This makes the native `double-tap to zoom` gesture secondary to `tap to click`